 You Rock My World, Valentine

 You’re a Dino-Mite Valentine!

 I Dig You, Valentine

-Which is your favorite?
-What additional props and sayings would you use?
+Which of the above Valentine’s Day photoshoot ideas and tips is your favorite?
+Are you planning to combine any of the above ideas?
+What additional props and sayings would you use for making your own Valentine’s Day cards?
 Do your kids even exchange Valentine’s at school anymore?